Imburse-Payments/imburse-payments.github.io/pages/getting-started/rewards-catalog.md

 breadcrumbs: "Getting Started,getting-started"
 ---
 # Rewards Catalog
-The Rewards Catalog is a searchable catalog of the rewards, gift cards, and rewards offered by all Imburses' reward partners - in one place.
+The Rewards Catalog is a searchable catalog of the rewards, gift cards, and rewards offered by all Imburse's reward partners - in one place.

 The API has calls that allow you to view the items in the Rewards Catalog, along with the details you will need for ordering items and displaying item information.